raissonsouto/bin2dec/README.md

 - bin2bin (In bin2dec, the program translate a number in some base to the same number but in another base.
 In bin2bin (I didn't find in a better name), the idea is to translate this binary to another binary represetation (like two's complement, excess-128, etc))

 # bugs
-- change output base doesn't change the output value
-- output box change color without output value != ''
-- new line bug in output
 - mobile: infinite width and 2x height
-- base selector behind the input box
+- mobile: base selector behind the input box

 ## Author